enesyesil/yp-career-docs/docs/programs/hidden-gems.md

 Hidden Gems exists to:

-- Expose students to **high-demand careers** they wouldn’t normally consider
+- Expose mentees to **high-demand careers** they wouldn’t normally consider
 - Break stereotypes about “traditional” career paths
 - Provide clarity on certifications, training pathways, and provincial differences
 - Give students **direct access** to professionals and HR perspectives